-As usual, the audio for this video was recorded and mixed using Ardour, and the final video was assembled using KdenLive, on an Arch Linux machine.
+As always, the audio was recorded and mixed on Ardour, and the final video was assembled using kdenlive, on an Arch Linux box.

 Some time ago I got a deal on a pack of 10 behringer pedals on sale.
 Most of the pack was made by chorus pedals, such as the UC200, but there were also some other effects, such as this TP300 Ultra Tremolo/Pan, which I demo in the video bellow.

 As you probably already know, Tremolo is an amplitude effect, in which the volume of the instrument varies in time in a periodic fashion.
 This can be easily achieved on most synths by modulation the output amplifier with a LFO.
 But the Volca Keys doesn’t have this routing available, or you may have already used all your LFO resources on other modulation.
 This is where a Tremolo Effect (either in hardware or software) can be useful when playing a synth.
 Similarly, the auto PAN feature of this pedal can also be done by routing an LFO to the PAN of the amplifier… provided your synth as a stereo output, and that routing is available.